Table of Contents

 Does protein boost metabolism?

-Protein helps maintain muscle, and muscle helps your body burn calories even at rest.
+Why Metabolism Slows After 45 (And What You Can Do) and muscle helps your body burn calories even at rest.

 Is eating too much protein harmful?